Why Is My Cadillac Overheating?

-Since the cooling system is comprised of pumps, hoses and other parts that have gaskets, seals and connections, it is quite possible for any one of those connections to spring a leak.
+Since the cooling system is comprised of pumps, hoses, and other parts that have gaskets, seals, and connections, it is quite possible for any one of those connections to spring a leak.
 This is especially true if you have never maintained or checked your hoses while doing other routine maintenance.
 You should conduct a pressure test on the system.
 A system without a leak will be able to hold pressure for one minute at the very least.
+(Check out this article on transmission leaks in Cadillacs.)

 If you use the wrong coolant or concentration, you run the risk of your engine overheating.
 Make sure that you are using the correct fluid based on Cadillac’s recommendations, and if you aren't, then you need to do a complete fluid flush and refill with the proper coolant.